Borja3210/Bootstrap-Portfolio/README.md

 ## HOW USE THE PROJECT

-Here i will simply link my future pojects with the anchor elements on the cards in the project section.
+Here I will link my future pojects with the anchor elements on the cards in the project section.

 ## ADD LICENSE